Fawazcp/aws-project/README.md

 -	Improve business continuity

-In this project instead of using IAAS service we use PAAS and SAAS services
+In this project instead of using IAAS service we use PAAS service

 For the frontend app we use EBS service (Elastic BeanStalk)